byui-cit/learning-modules/modules/js/loops/ponder1.md

 ## Activity 1

 The code above will output the elements in an Array to the DOM.
 The provided solution above showed doing that one list element at a time, but this produces a lot of duplicated code and is tedious even for short lists.
 Loops would be a much better way to approach that problem.
-How can we use loops to make thi smore DRY?
+How can we use loops to make this more DRY?

 1. Decide which type of loop would be best for this task.